 Before you dive headfirst into your footage and start slicing, you’ll need to think about what you need to do, and why.
 Establishing a few clear goals, as well as key milestones in the process, will help you to see the bigger picture and stay on track.

-So, with your files ready and your storyboard mapping out the broad plan for the final video, it’s time to plan your editing timeline and set aside some objectives and milestones for your edit.
+So, with your files ready and your storyboard mapping out the plan for the final video, it’s time to plan your editing timeline and set aside some objectives and milestones for your edit.

 Typical things you’ll want to decide on include: